Course Info / Syllabus

 Lab Procedure

 Beginning with this lab, you will be accessing an AWS instance - a virtual system hosted on the cloud - to access a Ubuntu server environment.
+If a lab or lab section explicitly states that you must work in your AWS environment, do so.
+There will be a biweekly check to make sure you are using the AWS environment to try out commands and perform work.

 Create a new directory, Lab02